LIVE ONLINE COURSE

 For many managers, the path to equity and inclusion remains opaque.
 This course teaches you practical ways to create and measure DEI culture throughout the employee life cycle.

 What if you had a roadmap for affecting real change in your organization?
 This course offers templates, cheatsheets, and more being used by organizations leading in the DEI space around the world.

 Sometimes, it's easier to just not say anything, isn't it?
 This course exposes the techniques for corporate DEI advocacy that actually work.

 Strengthen your corporate toolkit with data-backed approaches to making diversity, equity, and inclusion a reality in your organization.

 Replace guesswork and well-intentioned mistakes with guidance from a proven leader in the DEI space.
 With open office hours and instructor feedback on all your work, you can lead with confidence.

 Back up concepts with strategic DEI action plans and policies.
-Plus, craft an elevator pitch to win DEI funding in your own organization.
+Plus, develop a talent attraction & retention program for your own organization.

 Get lifetime access to expert-crafted DEI templates and frameworks.
 When it's time to deliver on strategies in the real world, you'll have a clear path already laid out.